Manage your

 Work with your doctor to find the best PPP treatment plan for you.
 Remember that your treatment plan should include long-term attack prevention strategies and guidance for managing episodes when they arise.1

-Therapeutic options that reduce the number and severity of PPP episodes are recommended for long-term maintenance.1 Preventing attacks through medication may help you gain more control over your PPP and engage more fully in life.
+Therapeutic options that reduce the number of PPP episodes are recommended for long-term maintenance.1 Medications may help you gain more control over your PPP and engage more fully in life.

-KEVEYIS is proven to help reduce the number, severity and duration of PPP attacks.2,3
+KEVEYIS is proven to help reduce the number, severity and length of PPP attacks.2,3

 Know your triggers — and manage them

-Certain factors, known as triggers, can cause a PPP episode.1 In addition to preventing attacks with medication, learning to identify your triggers can help you better manage episodes.
+Certain factors, known as triggers, can cause a PPP episode.1 Learning to identify your triggers can help you better manage episodes.
 Common triggers include:

 Treat an oncoming or current attack

-You may be able to gain greater control over your PPP episodes using the below tips.1,4,6 Talk to your doctor about the best PPP management plan for you.
+You may be able to gain greater control over your PPP episodes using the tips below.1,4 Talk to your doctor about the best PPP management plan for you.

 Hypokalemic Primary Periodic Paralysis (HypoPPP)